Your 10 flavors here

 Have never gotten around to any of the albums after that.

 ― Tim F, Friday, 8 February 2013 03:52 (six years ago) link

 they are, but the comparison's apt here - I think Ani sounds like she's working with the musicians a little more than JM, who I think of as pretty intensely controlling.
 Some of that's mythos I'm sure but one gets the sense from Don Juan & Hejira that she's enlisting these amazing players in pursuit of a very specific vision, whereas on R/R there's this sound of play that's just infectious and warm and intimate.

-― available for sporting events (underrated aerosmith bootlegs I have owned), Friday, 8 February 2013 03:53 (five years ago) Permalink
+― available for sporting events (underrated aerosmith bootlegs I have owned), Friday, 8 February 2013 03:53 (six years ago) link

 Tim you don't rate Reprieve?
 Its opener is such a beauty to me - it's both profoundly affecting and sports one of those wince-inducing lines that presents something-to-be-gotten-over for me; I think a lot of my favorite writers have these tendencies I have to come to terms with, that resistance draws me in closer eventually.
 (The line here is "the map led to an island in a sea of store-bought dreams/where soulless singers sang over beats made by machines."
 Oh no Ani!
 Not beats made by machines!
 Say not so!)

-― available for sporting events (underrated aerosmith bootlegs I have owned), Friday, 8 February 2013 03:57 (five years ago) Permalink
+― available for sporting events (underrated aerosmith bootlegs I have owned), Friday, 8 February 2013 03:57 (six years ago) link

 I haven't heard Reprieve!
 I should check out all of the more recent-ish albums.